axonivy-market/axonivy-pdf/axonivy-pdf-product/README.md

 Export PDFs to various document types including DOCX, PPTX, and XLSX

 ### PDF Manipulation

+#### Merge PDF Files
-- **Merge PDF Files**: Combine multiple PDF documents into a single file
+Combine multiple PDF documents into a single file

+#### Split PDF
-- **Split PDF**: Divide PDF files by page ranges or extract specific pages
+Divide PDF files by page ranges or extract specific pages

+#### Page Operations
-- **Page Operations**: Add watermarks, rotate pages, and perform other page-level modifications
+Add watermarks, rotate pages, and perform other page-level modifications

 ### Content Extraction

+#### Extract Text from PDF
-- **Extract Text from PDF**: Retrieve text content from PDF documents
+Retrieve text content from PDF documents

+#### Extract Images from PDF
-- **Extract Images from PDF**: Export embedded images from PDF files
+Export embedded images from PDF files

 Each demo process includes practical examples and can be used as a starting point for implementing PDF operations in your own processes.